 Activity note: Travel time from Desert Hot Springs to Death Valley National Park 5 hours (280 miles).

-Breakfast: Breakfast will be served at the hotel.
+Breakfast: A buffet breakfast will be served at the hotel.

 Lunch: Sack lunch on the grounds of the historic Kelso Depot.
 Sandwiched, chips, fruit and cookie included.
 Cold drinks will be provided.